srccircumflex/Simple-Rich-Trading-Journal/README.rst

 - The first record must be a deposit.

-- Some columns have a slightly different meaning or function depending on the type of entry.
+- Some columns have a slightly different meaning or function depending on the type of record.

 - The time entries in the *InvestTime* and *TakeTime* columns are parsed automatically and can be entered according to the following patterns: